Croatia

 Local authorities shall have the right of recourse to a judicial remedy in order to secure free exercise of their powers and respect for such principles of local self-government as are enshrined in the constitution or domestic legislation.

-Article 129 of the Constitution of the Republic of Croatia states that the Constitutional Court of the Republic of Croatia “shall decide on constitutional petitions against individual decisions taken by governmental agencies, bodies of local and regional self-government and legal persons vested with public authority where such decisions violate human rights and fundamental freedoms, as well as the right to local and regional self-government guaranteed by the Constitution of the Republic of Croatia”.
-Article 137 of the same constitution defines that “In administering the affairs within their jurisdiction, units of local and regional self-government shall be autonomous and subject only to the review of the constitutionality and legality by the authorized national governmental bodies”.
+Article 125 of the Constitution provides that the Constitutional Court of Croatia has the authority to decide on constitutional complaints raised against individual decisions taken by state bodies, bodies of local and regional self-government and legal persons vested with public authority where such decisions violate human rights and fundamental freedoms, as well as the right to local and regional self-government guaranteed by the Constitution of the Republic of Croatia.

-Local authorities therefore have the right of recourse to judicial remedies and the rapporteurs conclude that Croatia fully complies with the obligations of Article 11 of the Charter.
+In light of the above, local authorities in the Republic of Croatia have the right of recourse to judicial remedies and the rapporteurs conclude that Croatia is in full compliance with Article 11 of the Charter.

 Article 16.3